by Jennifer Harvey Sallin

-When the Climate Emergency & Childhood Trauma Collide
+A Personal Story: the Climate Emergency & Childhood Trauma Collide

+Many people who know my work know I grew up in a fundamentalist religious family.
 They fervently believed that the “End Times” were near and warnings and admonitions from our church leaders (including my pastor father) and propoganda (such as the movie A Thief in the Night) were a regular part of my upbringing.
 As a result, I spent the majority of my childhood and adolescence in a state of terror about the imminent end of the world.
 And though with age, my intellectual intensity made me question and ultimately reject our church’s doctrine, the fear was still wired into my neurons and soma.
 When I left religion in my early twenties and finally had access to other thought systems, I was existentially, intellectually and somatically relieved to not have to live under that constant threat.
 With support from therapists and coaches, I started to heal the trauma I had incurred from feeling chronically unsafe in the world, and life started to become much more open-ended and hopeful.

 That was in the early 2000’s and the discussion on climate change was already well-underway, but healing from religious abuse and other trauma and rebuilding my life took the focus of my attention.
 Additionally, I believed that climate scientists would work together with government in order to make the necessary changes at the policy level; after all, who on earth would they ignore such an important problem when they had the power to fix it?
 But as the years passed, I healed and had more space to consider the state of the world and realized our leaders were for the most part not responding to the specialists’ pleas for change.
 I started to feel increasingly uneasy about the situation because if we can’t trust the leaders who have the power, who can we trust?
 This paradox triggered memories of my religious childhood, where leaders made choices that hurt me and compromised my well-being and survival.